tbduong/public_library_app/2_library_users.md

 <% end %>
 ```

-This form has nowhere to go if we try to submit it we get an error because there is no `POST /libraries` route.
+This form has nowhere to go; if we try to submit it we get an error because there is no `POST /libraries` route.

 Let's add one.